Site Guide Last Revised 2-21-2023

 Driving Directions: From Maxwell exit on I5 (near Williams), go west to Stonyford.
 Or, from Highway 20 take Bear Valley dirt road north to Lodoga, then follow directions to Stonyford.
 From Stonyford, go west on M10, turn right at Fouts Springs, follow signs to top, – about 12 miles.
 Road is steep, dirt, rough, 4WD advised.
 1 hour to the top.

-- South launch: Nice, big set-up area.
+- South launch: Minimum wind 0, maximum wind 12, ideal wind 8, maximum gust 5 mph, S, SE.
+Nice, big set-up area.
 Dirt ramp, out over shallow rocky bowl, somewhat set back.
 Winds are usually light.
 Watch for movement of big pine tree out in front.
 Typically winds will be crossing slightly from left, and this is OK, but be much more cautious if there is any degree of right cross.
 (If winds are consistently crossing from the right you may want to check out the more west facing “west” launch, 1/3 mile north).
 Launches are not difficult, but good aggressive flat slope launch technique is required.
 Wait for a good cycle.
 Not recommended in no wind.

 - Potato Hill: Primarily used by paragliders.
 6 miles south of St. John.

 Landing: Most flights at St John are XC.
 Winds out in the valley are variable but are usually light SE though NE.
 Carry landing streamers.
-The first bailout beyond Fout’s is a set of three round looking fields north of the Visitors’ Center.
+The first bailout beyond Fouts is a set of three round looking fields north of the Visitors’ Center.
 These are big enough, but brushy in places and you have to walk your glider up to the top of a ridge to get out of these fields (don’t drive into the fields).
-It’s usually pretty easy to glide out to Stonyford but there are no good bail-outs between the Visitors’ Center and town.
-There are 2 insured LZs in town, land by the store.
-Please do not land short of town.
+There are no good bail-outs between the Visitors’ Center and town.
+Please don’t land short of town.
 Don’t land on Flying S or Pendel property.
-Landing at East Park Reservoir is ok again – you must pay an $8 per car entry fee, landing at the Dolphin is recommended.
-You can also land at Fouts Springs where the paragliders land.
+You can land at Fouts Springs where the paragliders land.
 It’s ok to land at the Fouts Boys Camp, which is now closed.
 Generally, landowners to the north are friendly, but use common sense, don’t land in fields with horses, don’t climb over fences, don’t drive into fields, etc. Use courtesy at all times.

 Season: Summer/Fall only (road may be snowed in until May or later).

-Ratings: This site is on public land, and thus no ratings are required to launch, but common sense must prevail.
-St. John is generally considered to be a H4 site.
-H3s with good mountain flying experience can fly here, but it could be very risky to do so without a site introduction from a pilot who knows the site well.
-You must be a USHPA member to use the insured LZs in town.
+Ratings: This site is on public land, and thus no ratings are required to launch, but St. John is generally considered to be a H4 site.
+H3s with good mountain flying experience can fly here, but first consult a pilot who knows the site well.
 Paragliders have flown from St John but the consensus is that it’s not advisable and pilots should be P4.
 Paragliders normally use nearby Potato Hill.

 Flying: Usually great thermal flying – very consistent.
 It can be rough – big mountain air, often to 10,000 – 12,000 MSL or higher, 14,000 MSL is the record.
 The “house thermal” is over the switchbacks east of launch.
 Good XC site, but it’s strongly advised that you and your driver familiarize yourself with the roads to the north, which is where most XC flights go.
 XC record is 158.4 miles to Yreka, CA, Scot Huber, July 2004 (Here’s the story).
 9000ft MSL over the mountain is usually considered minimum height needed to leave safely.